kmjohnson25/d2mr-assessment-kmjohnson25/01_data-cleaning/Cleaning01assessment.md

 Mian: Good job!
 I'm happy to see that you are utilizing the version control function of GitHub, which is one of the reasons why we have such an emphasis of GitHub in this course.

+ND: Nice work, Kristen!
+Small admin thing --  in the future please copy the assessment file into the folder for the mini-project you're working on (not the category).
+You should leave it named `assessment.md`, since there shouldn't be any ambiguity as long as its in the correct subdirectory.